zartajhussain/first-project/README.md

 # first-project
-Tjis is my second repository
+This is my second repository
+Author = Zartaj Hussain